Emulate group accounts on Mastodon and more

 Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon"

 tootgroup.pycan also look for direct messages from group members.
-It then extracts the status text as well as media files and creates a new public toot directly from the group account.
+If the group is @mentioned at the very beginning, The message will be reposted as a new public toot originating directly from the group account.
+The status text as well as media files are included.
 The originating user will not be shown publicly.
 (It can still be seen by all group and instance administrators tough!)

 If both repost methods are disabled,